impfen/vanellus-inoeg/README.md

 These tests require a running Kiebitz test instance with appointments and storage services, as well as a readable `002_admin.json` key file in the Kiebitz settings directory.
+The default directory is `testing/fixtures/keys`.

+This repository also holds a `docker-compose.yml` which will spin up the services needed for testing by simply running `docker-compose up`.

-The default directory is `test_backend/keys`.
-You can change the directory and service ports by setting the `KIEBITZ_SETTINGS`, `KIEBITZ_APPOINTMENTS_PORT` and `KIEBITZ_STORAGE_PORT` environment variables.
+You can change the directory and service ports by setting the `KIEBITZ_SETTINGS`, `KIEBITZ_APPOINTMENTS_ENDPOINT` and `KIEBITZ_STORAGE_ENDPOINT` environment variables.

-If you want to test with the REST insted of the JSONRPC protocol, you can do that by setting the `KIEBITZ_USE_REST` envionment variable to `true`.